 In early 2020, the private collector Matti-Juhani Karila restituted a wooden item dedicated to the deity Mami Wata to L'Union des Cultes Traditionnels du Togo, an organization of traditional knowledge keepers in Togo and Benin.
 This image depicts Georgette Singbé handing over the sculpture to Mami Hounon Nicoue DaPovi Houedossi and Bocon Anani Gangalizo at Villa Karo, a Finnish Culture Center in Grand Popo, Benin.
 UCTT members investigated the origin, production, and migration process of the cultural item in order to recover the origin and production of it, and the spiritual knowledge associated with it.

-Crossing the River Mono, on the way from Grand Popo to Agouegan.
+Crossing the river Mono, on the way from Grand Popo to Agouegan.

 Inhabitants from the village of Agouegan work and dance together at the construction-site of the temporary show-, and assembling room of Maison Gbegbe.
 With music and dance by Comlavi Joel Adjamlan, alias IVALMOK and Mawuena Koffi Tchao, alias Chris Nons.